How to Lead Someone to Christ

-We are not only going to die physically, but we will all stand before God on judgment day to give an account of our sin.
+We are not only going to die physically, but we will all stand before God on the day of judgment to give an account of our sin.
 Sin has wages and they must be paid for.
 The wages (penalty) of sin is death.

-This is not only dying physically but spiritually, being separated from God throughout all eternity.
+This is not only dying physically but spiritually, being separated from God throughout all eternity and ultimately being banished to eternal damnation in hell (2 Thessalonians 1:8-9; Matthew 25:41).
 God has made provision for us so we won’t have to face this penalty, but the choice is ours.

 Romans 6:23b – “The gift of God is eternal life in Christ Jesus our Lord.”
 Jesus paid the penalty for our sins when He died on the cross.
 He went to the cross, experienced death and separation from God in our place.

 Eternal life is a free gift.
 We don’t have to pay the penalty for our sins ourself.
 He did it for us.
 This free gift comes only through Jesus and His finished work for us on the cross (John 14:6 and Acts 4:12).